mikiec84/generator-botlerplate/README.md

 yo botlerplate
 ```

-He will ask you a name for your project:
+When asked for a project name:

 [logo2]: https://github.com/RecastAI/generator-botlerplate/blob/features/prompt/generators/app/ressources/name.png "Recast.AI"

 ![alt text][logo2]

-Just enter the name you want for your bot, example: myFirstSlackBot.
+Enter the name you want for your bot, example: myFirstSlackBot.

-After, choose if you prefer use the sources of the botlerplate, with all ressources for work directly on botlerplate,
+Then, choose if you prefer to use the sources of the botlerplate, with all ressources directly available,
-or the module, if you prefer have a begin of project, but use the node module of botlerplate.
-In the two cases,
+or the module, if you'd rather have a started project to work on but use the node module of the Botlerplate.
+Either way, you'll have something to start working on.
-you will have a starter pack for begin easily your project.

 [logo3]: https://github.com/RecastAI/generator-botlerplate/blob/features/prompt/generators/app/ressources/source.png "Recast.AI"

 ![alt text][logo3]

-You just need to select your preference, and he will take care of all the rest.
+Select your preferences, and the Botlerplate will take care of the rest.